 - We can differentiate vendors based on data source and frequency of use

-As we mentioned above, this report is just the first one in a two-part series.
-The second report, which will be coming very soon, is specifically designed to help practitioners understand the players in the market in much more detail.
+As we mentioned above, this report is just the first one in a 2-part series.
+The second report, People Analytics Technology: The Vendors, is specifically designed to help practitioners understand the players in the market.
 It goes into much more detail on the vendors themselves, what differentiates them, and where they are on our 2×2 model.